kadaster-labs/sensrnet-home/docs/adr/0005-en-as-default-language-in-code-with-dutch-translation.md

 * English

   English is the language of the code and this is the international default language for all software sources.
 Support for multiple languages / translations is available in all mainstream frameworks (e.g. Angular has superb multilingual support out of the box).
-By using English as primary language the code and included labels will all be of the same language which increases the readibility and maintainability of the whole code base.
+By using English as primary language the code and included labels will all be of the same language, which increases the readability and maintainability of the whole code base.

   Besides the maintainability we would like to be as inclusive as possible.
 As English is the default language internationally all developers will expect and support English.
 Also developers for the Dutch government might not be Dutch native speaking developers.